botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/why-i-switched-from-macbook-to-ipad-pro.md

 Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake up the whole damn thing.

 With iPad, none of it is a problem.
-Most of the time the thing is actually cool.
+Most of the time the thing actually stays cool.
 It has no fans and it's ready for action at any time.

-Given how long it takes me to be able to do anything in the morning, I found this to be next to a miracle.
+Given how long it takes _me_ to be able to do anything in the morning, I found this to be next to a miracle.

 ### Battery life